Stourpaine

 followed by Hod Hill.

-the top.
 Neighbouring Hod Hill is not so prominent so the extensive and pretty views from the top come as a surprise.
 Hod actually has the largest internal area of any of the Dorset hillforts, excavations have shown that the site was used by a Roman legion of around 600 foot soldiers and a cavalry unit of 250.
-The Iron Age fort on the site is 4-5 times larger than the Roman fort with double ramparts around the outer edge. |
+The Iron Age fort on the site is 4-5 times larger than the Roman fort with double ramparts around the outer edge.